wp-plugins/radio-station/readme.txt

 Under the Playlists menu in the dashboard is an Export link.
 Simply specify the a date range, and a text file will be generated for you.

-= Can my DJ's have customized user profile pages in addition to Show pages? =
+= Can my DJ's have customized user pages in addition to Show pages? =

 Yes.
 These pages are the same as any other author page (edit or create the author.php template file in your theme directory).
 A sample can be found in the radio-station/templates/author.php file.
 Like the other theme templates included with this plugin, this file is based on the TwentyEleven theme.

-= I don't want to use Gravatar for my DJ's image on their user profile page. =
+= I don't want to use Gravatar for my DJ's image on their profile page. =

 Then you'll need to install a plugin that lets you add a different image to your DJ's user account and edit your author.php theme file accordingly.
 That's a little out of the scope of this plugin.
 I recommend Cimy User Extra Fields:  http://wordpress.org/extend/plugins/cimy-user-extra-fields/

+= Can you translate the plugin into my language? =

+My foreign language skills are rather lacking.
+I managed a Spanish translation, sheerly due to the fact that I still remember at least some of what
+I learned in high school Spanish class.
+But I've included the .pot file in the /languages directory.
+If you want to give it a shot, be my guest.
+If you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 1.5.0 =
+* Plugin modified to allow for internationalization.
+* Spanish translation added.

 = 1.4.6 =
 * Fixed a bug with shows that start at midnight not displaying in the on-air sidebar widget.